 Details: Dir.
 Peter MacDonald.
 Perf.
 DJ Qualls, Eliza Dushku, Zooey Deschanel.
 Bedlam Pictures, 2002.

-Synopsis: Dizzy (Qualls) tries to restart the year at another school as the cool “new guy,” after being humiliated at his old high school when a group of jocks pulled his underpants over his head and pushed him toward the elderly school librarian.
-It is a memorable opening scene, with perhaps the most crass behavior from a reel librarian!
+Synopsis: Dizzy (DJ Qualls) tries to restart the year at another school as the cool “new guy,” after being humiliated at his old high school when a group of jocks pulled his underpants over his head and pushed him toward the school librarian.
+It is a memorable opening scene!

 Role Call: Justine Johnston as Mrs. Whitman—Comic Relief (female)